 Before deciding of giving it a more official draft status, it needs to be clarified if the other aspect of the TuC JVET-AH1005 is still relevant, and technically mature – there has been no contribution since April 2024.
 Revisit.

+JVET-AM0335 Signaling of Generic Subsample Information [L. Barnes, A. Tourapis, D. Podborski (Apple)] [late]

+TBP

 Low-level tool technology proposals (94)